artemeknyazev/algs/README.md

 ```
 > cd algs && make
 ```
 This command builds all possible tests.
 Look at the `TESTS` property in the `tests/Makefile` for all available ones.
-Output executables are plaed into `tests/build` under the same names.
+Output executables are placed into `tests/build` under the same names.

 # Benchmarking